 Note: A negative Fair Allocation Amount represents borrowing, while positive represents repayment

-The readjustment amount is used to increase the amount borrowed to account for differences in rates determined by the OEB to be alignment with the Fair Hydro Plan price reductions, and the Fair Allocation Amount.
+The Readjustment Amount is used to increase the amount borrowed to account for differences in rates determined by the OEB to be in alignment with the Fair Hydro Plan price reductions, and the Fair Allocation Amount.

-Note: Additional definitions of the Fair Allocation Amount are provided in legislated.
+Note: Additional definitions of the Fair Allocation Amount are provided in legislation.
 Please see Appendix 1 for further details.

 Reasonable Alignment Assessment